 Step 3: Approve the Invoice

-If you’re typically the only one to enter in all your accounts payable, you can approve invoices as you see them, but if you employ an accounting clerk or have other members of your team that need visibility into those approvals, you can provide them with specific permissions and guidelines on how to properly assess and approve an invoice.
+Next, it's time for invoice processing through approvals.
+If you're typically the only one to enter in all your accounts payable, you can approve invoices as you see them, but if you employ an accounting clerk, an ap department, or have other members of your team that need visibility into those approvals, you can provide them with specific permissions and guidelines on how to properly assess and approve an invoice.

 This can be done with an accounts payable integration with Plooto where you have control over user permissions, the approval process and the ability to approve invoices in bulk.